Issued on 7 February 2019 | Updated 25 November 2019

 Use of social media and offensive communications

-These may be sent or posted in a work context (within a firm, or externally to clients or third parties).
-But equally regulatory action can be taken if the sender is identifiable as a solicitor (even if acting in a personal capacity) and the communication would tend to damage public confidence in the profession.
+Such communications may be sent or posted in a work context (within a firm, or externally to clients or third parties).
+But equally regulatory action can be taken if the sender is identifiable as someone we regulate (even if acting in a personal capacity) and the communication would tend to damage public confidence.

 This will be due to the nature of the communication.
 It is not necessary for there to be evidence that individuals, or classes of individuals, have viewed or been affected by the communication.

 Our position on offensive communications has been made clear in our warning notice.

 Further, regulated individuals are expected to act at all times with honesty and integrity.
 This includes in communications that are, or are intended to be, private, and whether or not the sender is identifiable as a regulated person.

 It is not our role to sanction fair comment or opinions, even if strongly put and others disagree.
 Nor will we determine whether comments are defamatory; that is for the Court and a finding of defamation would not, of itself, necessarily result in disciplinary action.
 We will consider any aggravating factors, as set out below.

 Passing on offensive communications, without the individual making it clear they disagree, may be taken as an endorsement of that communication and result in us acting.

 Where a communication is made through a regulated person's email or social media account, we will start from a presumption that they are the author.
 Strong evidence will be needed to refute that.

 If they are not the author of communications, and it has been made in their name, we may still act against them.
 This would be if they have not been appropriately vigilant in auditing those communications and safeguarding access to their accounts.